RamkumarMM/kubernetes/ingress/README.md

-Run the below commands to create nginx-controller on your cluster
+Run the below commands to create nginx-controller on your cluster and corresponding yaml files are available in the repository

 ```
 kubectl create -f base/ns-and-sa.yaml